Benjilitics/Streamlit-EDA-Application/README.md

 ```
 streamlit run app.py
 ```

+You might encounter some errors below due to the upgrade/downgrade of dependencies.
+Try the solutions mentioned herewith then:

 * If you see protocol buffers error.
 Try: `pip install --upgrade protobuf==3.20.0`
 * If you see error: `AttributeError: module ‘click’ has no attribute ‘get_os_args’`.
 Try `pip install streamlit==1.8.1` # I already update this streamlit version in the requirements.txt